-David Pleat is the longest serving member of the LMA committee, having been elected in 1978.
+David Pleat is one of the longest serving members of the LMA Board and management committee.
 In 2012 he was inducted into the LMA Hall of Fame and was awarded an M.A.
 (Hons) at Luton University for his services to football and the media.

 Injuries hampered his career and after spells at Luton, Exeter, Shrewsbury and Peterborough he was appointed player-manager at Nuneaton Borough on the recommendation of Peter Taylor and Brian Clough.